-- NURSING 785 Clinical Reasoning in Pharmacotherapeutics (30 points) - NURSING 746 Evidence-based Practice and Implementation (30 points) - NURSING 740 Nurse Practitioner Prescribing Practicum (30 points) AND 60 points from page 27 The key to being eligible to graduate with your MNurs is to ensure that your taught master's degree includes a minimum of 60 points of level 9 courses.
+- NURSING 785 Clinical Reasoning in Pharmacotherapeutics (30 points) - NURSING 746 Evidence-based Practice and Implementation (30 points) - NURSING 740 Nurse Practitioner Prescribing Practicum (30 points) - NURSING 782 Research Methods in Nursing and Health (30 points) AND 60 points (from page 27) To be eligible to graduate with your MNurs, ensure that your taught masters degree includes a minimum of 60 points of Level 9 courses.
 There are three primary ways to achieve this, demonstrated in the picture on page 7.
 If you are not completing NURSING 795 A/B (Dissertation), it becomes mandatory to include either NURSING 701 (Research Project) OR HLTHSCI 789 (Research Project) in your MNurs (taught) qualification.
+Master of Nursing Science (MNSc, 240 points) This full-time two-year programme gives graduates with a relevant undergraduate degree the opportunity to complete the requirements to become a registered nurse in Aotearoa, New Zealand.
+Entry requirements: